merlinscholz/scholz.ruhr/content/post/vmware-iac.md

 ---
-title: "Quick Note: Combining IaC, cloud-init, and vCenter"
+date: "2020-04-17T16:35:06.000Z"
-date: 2020-04-17T16:35:06.000Z
+draft: true
-draft: false
+summary: 'Or: Trying to get Infrastructure as Code, Configuration Management, cloud-init, vCenter, Debian, Packer and Terraform to work together.'
-summary: "Or: Trying to get Infrastructure as Code, Configuration Management, cloud-init, vCenter, Debian, Packer and Terraform to work together."
+title: 'Quick Note: Combining IaC, cloud-init, and vCenter'
 ---

 Since we are all in quarantine anyways, I have decided try out immutable infrastructure without using some big cloud provider.
 This article is more of a mental note for me, since I definitely will forget how I got this to work.